SkyKoo/sg/README.md

 sg
 ==
-A simple but powerful c++ project called "sg" (a.k.a. "cfd") which makes your develop fast.
+A simple but powerful c++ project called "sgWrappers" (a.k.a. "cfd") which makes your develop fast.

 WE PROVIDE: